ericwbailey/ericwbailey.website/source/published/heres-how-to-instruct-a-llm-to-reference-the-aria-authoring-practices-guide.md

 ## Don’t you think all of this is a moot point in a future where everything is agentically-operated?

-That promised, proprietary black box, carnival ticket-based economy future seems to be [perpetually right around the corner](https://bsky.app/profile/spavel.bsky.social/post/3mesvq6zue22c).
+That promised future—using proprietary black box technology to push a carnival ticket-based economy—seems to be [perpetually right around the corner](https://bsky.app/profile/spavel.bsky.social/post/3mesvq6zue22c).
 Let’s also not forget that most of these companies are selling their vision of the future at a loss.

 In the meantime we have actual websites and web apps that need to be worked on.